MLeidel/CodeScriber/CSdoc.md

 ### New Snipits

 Creating a new Zen snipit is very easy.
-In the menu click on "Options" --> "New Snipit".
+In the menu click on **Options --> New Snipit**.
 Enter a _trigger word_ that you will use with Ctrl-Z to insert the snip of code.
-Enter the code to be inserted with the _trigger word_.
+Enter the snipit code to be inserted.
-Hit Save (Ctrl-S) to append to the snipit list.
+Hitting _Save_ (or Ctrl-S) appends the snipit to the json array in `tags.js`.

 **The new snipits will not be available to use until CodeScriber is re-launched.**

 View and edit/delete snipits from the `tags.js` file.
-You can sort the snipits by selecting them in the `tags.js` file and hitting Ctrl-Alt-S.
+You can sort the individual lines of snipits in the `tags.js` file by using the _sortlines_ feature of the editor (Ctrl-Alt-S) if desired.

 ---

 ## Enclosing text with markup hotkeys

-There is an array to hold up to 10 (0-9) surrounding markup texts.
+You can designate up to 10 (0-9) surrounding markup texts.
-Defaults are set in the `tags.js` file.
+The defaults are set in the `tags.js` file.
-Use the Options menu **Tags** to view the `tags.js` file and modify it.
+Use the menu **Options --> Tags** to modify the text enclosures.

         var stag = ["<strong>,</strong>",
                     "<center>,</center>",